RajHarsor/Mouse-Push-Pull-Lever-Task/README.md

 | MIKEDE Neodymium Bar Magnets 25 Pack, Strong Permanent Rare Earth Magnets with Double-Sided Adhesive, Powerful Metal Neodymium Magnet for Craft, Fridge, Kitchen, Office - 60x10x3mm | B08B3QZQZ1 | Amazon | 2 (Project comes in a pack of 25) | https://www.amazon.com/gp/product/B08B3QZQZ1/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1 |
 | Custom Circuit Board | N/A | Aisler | 1 | N/A |

+[comment]: <> (Add possible header pins you will need to buy from Teensy specially for the circuit board)

 #### 1.2.1.3.
 3D Printed Parts (STL Files)

 To create the behavior box, there are some 3D printed parts that you will need.
 These include: